alospinar/alospinar/README.md

 Biomedical Engineering
 ----------------------

-I've been learning to code for 3 years ,I started with Python, So I have really found a passion for Machine Learning like to AI with Diffusion Models
+I've been learning to code for 3 years ,I started with Python,and I have really found a passion for Machine Learning like AI with Diffusion Models

 * 🌍  I'm based in Bogotá D.C.
 * ✉️  You can contact me at [al.ospinar1@uniandes.edu.co](mailto:al.ospinar1@uniandes.edu.co)
-* 🧠  I'm learning C++
+* 🧠  I'm learning Javascript
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I'm interested about the development Video Games.